JeffVega/client-x-level/README.md

 https://github.com/JeffVega/server-x-level

 ## Project Summary
-X-level is an application used to help users keep track of the food they've eaten, and also the workout.
+X-level is an application used to help users keep track of the food they've eaten, and also workouts.
-In addition, help them out with using our Marcos Calculator

 ## Tech Used